How Betsy DeVos Could Break Up The Charter School Coalition

-Education Secretary Betsy DeVos made a bold choice for her opening anecdote in a speech to charter school advocates on Tuesday: she told the story of how her family chose to forego the public education system entirely, sending their young son to a private Christian school.
+Education Secretary Betsy DeVos made a bold choice of opening anecdote in a speech to charter school advocates on Tuesday: Shetold the story of how her family chose to forego the public education system entirely, sending her young son to a Christian private school.

-DeVos spoke of the need to ensure that poor students had the ability to attend not just charter schools, but private schools, too, just as her son had done.
+DeVos spoke of the need to ensure that poor students had the ability to attend not just charter schools, but private schools, too — just as her son had done.
 It was a heavy allusion to the necessity of a voucher system — one that would allow families to use taxpayer money to pay for private and religious schools.

-But vouchers have long been considered politically toxic to many in the charter school movement, who are already wondering how closely their schools — attended primarily by low-income, black or Latino students — should link their fortune to that of the Trump administration.
+But vouchers have long been considered politically toxic for many in the charter school movement, who are already wondering how closely their schools — attended primarily by low-income, black, and Latino students — should link their fortunes to those of the Trump administration.

-“Charter schools are here to stay,” DeVos told the crowd Tuesday.
+“Charter schools are here to stay,” DeVos told the crowd on Tuesday.
 “But we must recognize that charters aren’t the right fit for every child.
 For many children, neither a traditional nor a charter public school works for them.”

-When DeVos singled out a charter for praise, she praised a private school in the next breath, singling out several "Christian schools," including one that operated, mostly tuition-free, in a homeless shelter.
+When DeVos singled out a charter school for praise, she then praised a private school in the next breath, singling out several "Christian schools," including one that operated, mostly tuition-free, in a homeless shelter.

-The remarks were received with limited enthusiasm, even among what should have been one of the friendliest crowds the controversial DeVos will address — a group of teachers, administrators and advocates who have embraced school choice as a solution to inequality.
+Her remarks were received with limited enthusiasm, among what should have been one of the friendliest crowds the controversial DeVos will address — a group of teachers, administrators and advocates who have embraced school choice as a solution to inequality.
 Less than half the audience stood to applaud as she finished, and many others remained silent.

 “I was surprised at the reaction she got here, honestly,” said one conference attendee, a charter operator who said he was a strong supporter of DeVos.
 “This is one of the best places that she could be: a very friendly crowd full of school choice advocates.
 I was a little stunned that there wasn’t bigger support for her.”